If you find this page helpful, please click on the Google +1 button to recommend it to others.

 Digestive System Problems and Diseases

-Digestive system disorders can range from common digestive diseases to inflammatory bowel diseases, irritable bowel syndrome, lactose intolerance, ulcers or even cancers of the stomach, colon and/or rectum.
+Disorders of the digestive system range from common digestive problems (i.e. infectious diarrhea) to chronic diseases.
+Some examples include inflammatory bowel diseases, irritable bowel syndrome, lactose intolerance, ulcers, or even cancers of the stomach or colon.

 Diarrhea